modenaxe/MuscleParamOptimizer/README.md

 # Introduction

 This repository contains a MATLAB package implementing an algorithm for optimizing the parameters of Hill-type muscle models defined by adimensional force-lenght-velocity curves, as described by _Zajac (1989)_.

 The algorithm is generic but the implementation is specific for musculoskeletal models implemented in the software for biomechanical analyses [OpenSim](https://opensim.stanford.edu/).

-# Publication

 The repository is made available as accompanying material of [this publication](https://research-repository.griffith.edu.au/bitstream/handle/10072/101916/ModenesePUB918.pdf?sequence=1):